ejprice/redis_importer/README.md

 # redis_importer
 Some tooling that loads a csv into a Redis database for fast/easy queries.
 I designed it to be used as a package and it will return an iterable with the same interface as csv.DictReader().
 Therefore, there are no code modifications needed to use it.
-Redis runs in memory, using about ~ 450MiB for the entire sales order details csv file.
+Redis runs in memory, using about ~ 450MiB for a 208MiB csv file.
 It is very, very fast once the import is done.
-The Redis import takes about 30 minutes to load all 750,000 records.
-It will probably go faster on a Linux desktop than my Mac laptop (Docker on macOS runs in a VM so its slow).
+The Redis import takes about 10 minutes to load 750,000 records from the 208MiB file.
+We use LZMA to lower the Redis memory footprint when serializing the records to Redis.

 Here is how to use it: